“[Lime mortars] represent the primary mortars of craft practice and construction over thousands of years.”

 Hot lime has a much higher free lime content than Natural Hydraulic Lime (NHL).
 NHL, over time, will harden almost to the levels of cement, causing problems for the building.

-I mix the hot lime plaster myself, with my recipe depending on the requirements of the job.
-I can include things such as hemp, pumice and perlite to provide natural insulation and I always use horse hair as a binder for my mix.
+I mix the hot lime plasters myself, tailoring the recipe to the requirements of each project.
+Previous mixes of mine have included the use of ingredients such as pumice, hemp, perlite, loam (for earth lime plastering), flax, and crushed limestone flour.
+I always use local horse hair as binder for my mix.